jsownz/personal-dictionary/README.md

 ## Usage

 Enter terms delimited by a comma.
-Currently spaces not supported and type checking not implemented.
+Currently type checking is not implemented.

 ## Future Features